conradakunga/Blog/_posts/2021-05-04-tip-making-use-of-windows-terminal-tab-captions.md

 ![](../images/2021/05/WindowsTerminal-5.png)

-Once you select the color you want the tab looks like this:
+Once you select the color you want, the tab looks like this:

 ![](../images/2021/05/WindowsTerminal-6.png)